-Note: This is part 3 of a 6-part review that will cover all 5 episodes of Life Is Strange 2 as they are released and conclude with final comments on the full game.
+Note: This is part 3 of a 5-part review that will cover all 5 episodes of Life Is Strange 2.
 THIS REVIEW SERIES CONTAINS SPOILERS!
 Parts 1 & 2 here.

 Is it wrong to abandon a young child alone in the woods?
 Society says yes.